 - Access to wider networks of expertise through Metal’s regional, national and international networks

 - All costs of space met – i.e. light / heat / water / broadband etc

 - Access to Liverpool’s thriving cultural scene and vibrant neighbourhoods

 As part of the residency period Metal would like to the artist to present publicly on their practice, previous projects and findings from their residency in Liverpool, as part of Metal’s quarterly event series Future Station.

 - The following attached documentation is required in one document PDF:

 - A short version of your resume/CV (one side of A4)

 - Documentation material recent and related to the project (maximum 5 pages and 5 pictures.
 You can include links);

-- A short written project proposal (one side of A4).
+- A short-written project proposal (one side of A4).
+This statement should outline:

 - Confirmation of Dates available

 Only applications with complete information will be accepted.
-It must be submitted before 28 December 2017.
-We will inform all participants after 8 January 2018, and the shortlist will be published in the CreArt website.
+It must be submitted before 13 January 2020.
+We will inform all participants by 30 January 2020, and the selected artists will be published in the CreArt website.
 The organiser’s decision is final and there is no appeal process.

-The Participation in this call implies the acceptance of these conditions, and the artist selected should include then in their CV and in all future communications (press, digital media), that they have been selected to participate in the CreArt Artist in Residence program at Bluecoat Arts Centre Liverpool as part of the CreArt.
+The Participation in this call implies the acceptance of these conditions, and the artist selected should include then in their CV and in all future communications (press, digital media), that they have been selected to participate in the CreArt Artist in Residence program at Metal as part of the CreArt.
 Network of Cities for Artistic Creation, project co-funded by the European Union.